-Affinity fraud refers to investment scams that prey upon members of identifiable groups, such as religious or ethnic communities, the elderly, or professional groups.
-The fraudsters who promote affinity scams frequently are - or pretend to be - members of the group.
-They often enlist respected community or religious leaders from within the group to spread the word about the scheme, by convincing those people that a fraudulent investment is legitimate and worthwhile.
-Many times, those leaders become unwitting victims of the fraudster's ruse.
+Affinity frauds target members of identifiable groups, such as the elderly, or religious or ethnic communities.
+The fraudsters involved in affinity scams often are – or pretend to be – members of the group.
+They may enlist respected leaders from the group to spread the word about the scheme, convincing them it is legitimate and worthwhile.
+Many times, those leaders become unwitting victims of the fraud they helped to promote.

 Investor Alert: Beware of Pyramid Schemes Posing as Multi-Level Marketing Programs